-For Saturday or Sunday emergencies, please call Affiliated Emergency Veterinary Services at
+For Saturday, Sunday, or Holiday emergencies, please call Affiliated Emergency Veterinary Services at (320) 258-3481.

 Granite City Pet Hospital uses a laser for its surgical procedures.
 A laser generates a beam of light at a specific wavelength and is used instead of a scalpel.
 The laser will seal nerve endings and vessels resulting in less pain, less bleeding, and less swelling.
 The benefits of the laser provide us with a patient that recovers quicker with less discomfort.
 Please call one of our educated staff about the use of a laser for your pet's surgical procedure.

 We offer specialized orthopedic procedures such as fracture repairs and TPLO procedures to correct cranial cruciate ligament ruptures.
 Granite City Pet Hospital also offers arthroscopy as a minimally invasive approach to evaluation of certain joints.
 Additionally, we are able to address orthopedic concerns non-surgically with acupuncture, platet rich plasma therapy, and massage therapy in addition to other pain management therapies.
 Our staff is well educated and will work with you through the entire recovery process.
 Please contact us for any information or questions about veterinary orthopedics.